Rafael Gomes

 Rafael Gomes dos Santos (born 12 July 1980 in Rio de Janeiro, Brazil), sometimes known as just Gomes, is a Brazilian footballer who plays as a defender for Bonsucesso Futebol Clube.

 Career

-Gomes started his professional career in Brazil, playing for Vasco de Gama, Bragantino, Olaria and Atletico Mineiro.
+Gomes started his professional career in Brazil, playing for Vasco da Gama, Bragantino, Olaria and Atlético Mineiro.
 He later moved to Portugal to play for CD Santa Clara before moving to Colorado Rapids in 2008.

 He made his Rapids debut as a substitute during a 2–0 loss to San Jose Earthquakes on April 19, 2008.
 In January 2010 Náutico have signed the centre-back from Goiás.